ElementalMP4/YTParty/README.md

 ## Pull Requests and Contributions

 It is unlikely that I will accept PR's.
 This is due to my own concerns for security.
-If you have a suggestion or a problem, please [create a GitHub issue instead.](https://github.com/Elementalmp4/YouTubeParty/issues/new)
+If you have a suggestion or a problem, please [create a GitHub issue instead.](https://github.com/Elementalmp4/YTParty/issues/new)

 ## Technical Support

-If you have any issues please [create a GitHub issue](https://github.com/Elementalmp4/YouTubeParty/issues/new) and I will respond to it when I can.
+If you have any issues please [create a GitHub issue](https://github.com/Elementalmp4/YouTubeParty/issues/new)